unlock-protocol/unlock/packages/unlock-express/README.md

 # unlock-express

-An express plugin to add locks to express applicattions.
-This enables server-side locking of resources in order to make sure only actual  (paying) members can access/view them.
+An express plugin to add Locks to express applications.
+This enables server-side locking of resources/routes in order to make sure only actual (paying) members can access/view them.
 # Usage

 Install: